-The Office identifies and manages its risk through a Risk Management Plan that is considered by the Office's Audit and Risk Management Committee as part of the Committee's regular meetings.
+The Office identifies and manages its risk through a Risk Management Plan that is considered by the Office's Internal Audit and Risk Management Committee as part of the Committee's regular meetings.
 The Risk Management Plan continues to be relevant and consistent with the Office's Strategic Plan.
 The Office also has a Business Continuity Plan to ensure it can respond to, and recover from, any business disruption.

 Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Executive.
-The internal audit plan is based on the areas of risk identified in the Risk Management Plan and the Audit and Risk Management Committee oversees these audits and the audit plan for each year.
+The internal Strategic Audit Plan is based on the areas of risk identified in the Risk Management Plan and the Internal Audit and Risk Management Committee oversees the audit plan and audits for each year.

-In 2014-15, internal audits were conducted of the Office's recruitment and selection processes, and financial management and procurement practices.
-The audits showed a good level of internal control is being maintained to ensure compliance with relevant legislation and policies.
+In 2015-16, internal audits were conducted of the Office's information technology security and recordkeeping, and financial management and procurement practices.
+The audits showed internal controls are being maintained to ensure compliance with relevant legislation and policies.